percona/community/content/blog/2022-04-05-pi-bullseye-percona-server-64.md

 Prereqs:

-1. Raspberry Pi 4, 4GB or 8GB model.
+1. Raspberry Pi 3B+, Pi 4 (any memory size will work).
-2. 128GB or 256GB microSD card.
+3. 128GB or 256GB microSD card.
 Of course you can go bigger.

 I won't cover installing Raspbian Bullseye, you can follow the steps here:
 [Install Raspberry Pi OS Bullseye on Raspberry Pi](https://raspberrytips.com/install-raspbian-raspberry-pi/)